Alfresco/docs-alfresco/media-management/latest/index.md

 7. Image Transformation Response (POJO) sent to Alfresco repository.
 8. Target content sent to Alfresco repository.

-For more information on launching a content services node, see [Starting Media Management](LINK).
+For more information on launching a content services node, see [Start Media Management]({% link media-management/latest/config/start.md %}).

 For more information on advanced ActiveMQ settings, see [Configuring advanced settings in ActiveMQ](LINK).